 Department managers are often caught in the middle and express some common concerns with budgets:

-- If I don’t spend all the budgeted dollars this year will I lose it next year?
+- If I don’t spend all the budgeted dollars this year, will I lose it next year?

-For example, facilities has $10,000 budgeted for snow removal but only used $7,500 because of a mild winter, should facilities be given $10,000 for the budget next year?
+For example, facilities has $10,000 budgeted for snow removal but only used $7,500 because of a mild winter.
+Should facilities be given $10,000 for the budget next year?

-- If I overspend my budget will it be reflected on my performance appraisal?
+- If I overspend my budget, will it be reflected on my performance appraisal?

-For example, a severe winter caused the snow removal budget to be overspent by $15,000, is the facilities manager responsible for this variance?
+For example, a severe winter caused the snow removal budget to be overspent by $15,000.
+Is the facilities manager responsible for this variance?

-- I don’t want budget restraints to impact employees, customers or improvement efforts.
+- I don’t want budget restraints to impact employees, customers, or improvement efforts.

 For example, if the scanning system for children’s ministry check-in breaks and there are no dollars in the budget to replace it, the employees and parent experience would be affected.
 Is this an acceptable variance?

-- If there is too much focus on budget control it can take the focus off of non-financial goals and targets.
+- If there is too much focus on budget control, it can take the focus off of non-financial goals and targets.

-For example, if the children’s ministry manager is more concerned with controlling spending than making sure her department meets the needs of the parents (customer) the priority to have a positive customer response from parents may be challenged – there needs to be a balance.
+For example, if the children’s ministry manager is more concerned with controlling spending than making sure her department meets the needs of the parents (customer), the priority to have a positive customer response from parents may be challenged – there needs to be a balance.

-6 Reasons to Develop a Church Budget
+6 Reasons Your Church Needs A Budget

 Achieving objectives does not happen by accident.
 It takes a plan, supported by budget dollars, to achieve the strategy.

-2. When goals and objectives are budgeted, they can be used as tools to evaluate employee performance.
+When goals and objectives are budgeted, they can be used as tools to evaluate employee performance.

-3. Budgeting helps to facilitate strategic plan implementation by allocating resources to church priorities.
+Budgeting helps to facilitate strategic plan implementation by allocating resources to church priorities.

-4. Budgeting eliminates turf wars over spending and available resources.
+Budgeting eliminates turf wars over spending and available resources.

-5. Budgeting improves communication throughout the organization because everyone understands what the priorities are and what resources are allocated to them.
+Budgeting improves communication throughout the organization because everyone understands what the priorities are and what resources are allocated to them.

 As with most things in managing a church, budgeting needs to support the vision and strategic plan.